ABHAY-100/faux-detector/README.md

 Make sure you have:
 - Python 3.10 (we've tested it thoroughly with this version)
 - The latest version of pip
-- Ngrok (for sharing your local server with the world)

 ### Step-by-Step Setup